marcantondahmen/nvim-config/README.md

 -   PHP (for Composer)
 -   Composer (for Psalm)
 -   Gitui
+-   Lazydocker

-In order to install the basic dependecies, assuming that [Gitui](https://github.com/extrawurst/gitui), PHP and Composer are installed anyways, run the following commands on macOS for example:
+In order to install the basic dependecies, assuming that [Gitui](https://github.com/extrawurst/gitui), [Lazydocker](https://github.com/jesseduffield/lazydocker), PHP and Composer are installed anyways, run the following commands on macOS for example:

 ```bash
 brew install ripgrep